parapsychic/2lazy4arch/README.md

+## Notice:
+This project is being rewritten in Rust to be a more general purpose Arch installer launched from the live environment.
+I'm not even 10% done with the rewrite, but you can check it out on the branch `rust-rewrite`.

 # 2lazy4arch
 installing arch really fast, can't be bothered to setup everything.
 Most I can do is partition disks.
 Let the computer do the rest. does not follow the best practices, but it works.